nikhil9/QGC/README.md

 Use Guidlines:

-*Connect UAV using Connect Menu.
+1.Connect UAV using Connect Menu.

-*Open Video Stream using Tool widget.
+2.Open Video Stream using Tool widget.

-*Right click on Video Stream to unable Opencv video.
+3.Right click on Video Stream to unable Opencv video.

-*Window will pop up and dispay video.
+4.Window will pop up and dispay video.

-*Sample images will be taken each 2 seconds and GPS data of respective images will be saved in "gpsData.csv" file.
+5.Sample images will be taken each 2 seconds and GPS data of respective images will be saved in "gpsData.csv" file.